Online Resources for Sober Living

 While doing personal research is often a good first step for understanding the nature of a substance use disorder, it is essential to seek the help of other people.
 Treatment centers and sober living homes have staff experienced in recovery on hand who are available to assess your unique recovery needs and address problems as they occur.
 If you are unsure what your next step is, it is highly advised that you contact a treatment center or sober living.
 Even if you choose not to enroll in their program, most would be happy to point you in the right direction and provide valuable information.

-Design for Recovery, a structured sober living home for men in Los Angeles, California, works with people who are addicted to any substance.
+Design for Recovery, a structured sober living in Los Angeles, CA, works with people who are addicted to any substance.
 Whether you’re in the throes of active addiction currently and merely considering quitting, or if you’re currently experiencing the symptoms of excruciating withdrawal, staff at Design for Recovery are available to answer any questions and provide any help you may need.
 Our online resource center is an essential tool for coming to a better understanding of substances and their effect on addicts.
 You can reach Design for Recovery at (424) 327-4614 or via our web form.
 Reach out today and get the help you so sorely need.